Rhian Edmunds: Cycling career

 Edmunds became a double British champion when winning the sprint and team sprint events at the 2022 British National Track Championships.
 Later that year, she claimed a bronze medal representing Wales in the team sprint at the 2022 Commonwealth Games in Birmingham, England, racing alongside Emma Finucane and Lowri Thomas.

 She competed on the track at the U23 European Track Championships in Portugal, winning the gold medal in the U23 Team Sprint.

 She finished as runner-up in the women’s kierin to Lauren Bell at the 2024 British Cycling National Track Championships, in Manchester.

 At the 2025 UCI Track Cycling Nations Cup, Edmunds was part of the British team sprint line-up that finished the event with a silver medal.
 She was runner-up to Bell in the individual sprint at the 2025 British Cycling National Track Championships.
 She competed for Great Britain at the 2025 UEC European Track Championships in Heusden-Zolder, Belgium, winning a silver medal in the women’s kierin event, pipped to gold by nine-thousandths of a second by Dutch racer Steffie van der Peet.
 She also won a silver medal at the championships in the women’s individual sprint competition, edged out in the final by Yana Burlakova.
 Partnering with Lauren Bell and Rhianna Parris-Smith, she was also a silver medalist in the women's team sprint, finishing runners-up to the Netherlands team.

+At the 2026 Commonwealth Games, Edmunds won gold in the team sprint alongside Finucane and Thomas.
+The Welsh trio twice broke the Commonwealth Games record, recording a time of 46.760 in the final to defeat England.
+One day later, she won a bronze medal in the sprint.